ICTO/BBB-Load-Balancer/README.md

 	$ cp app/config/parameters.yml.dist app/config/parameters.yml

-Change the bbb.salt value inside the file.
+Change the bbb.salt value inside the new file.
 The salt must be the same on all BBB servers You can also change other values if you like.

 Get composer

 	$ curl -s https://getcomposer.org/installer | php

-Update and install packages with composer
+Install packages with composer

-	$ composer install
+	$ ./composer.phar install

 Start server (without apache or nginx)